-The purpose of the Athens Wellbeing Project (AWP) is to assist our community leaders and institutions by providing a comprehensive snapshot of our community's unique needs and assets here in Athens-Clarke County.
+The purpose of the Athens Wellbeing Project (AWP) is to assist our community leaders and institutions by providing a comprehensive snapshot of the region’s as well as our community’s unique needs and assets here in Athens-Clarke County.
 For starters, the AWP will be used to inform and empower Local School Governance Teams (LSGTs) with neighborhood-level survey data.
 These data will be used to develop strategic plans for school attendance zones throughout our community's transition to a charter district system.

-Our assessment will provide information in what we call "domain" areas of EDUCATION, HEALTH, HOUSING, COMMUNITY SAFETY, and CIVIC VITALITY.
+Our assessment provides information in what we call "domain" areas of EDUCATION, HEALTH, HOUSING, COMMUNITY SAFETY, and CIVIC VITALITY.
 The AWP is pioneering an unprecedented collaboration of community leaders, using a data collection approach that is representative of our community.

 QUOTES FROM OUR PARTNERS

-By using the AWP, data our institutional partners hope to…
+By using the AWP data our institutional partners and community stakeholders hope to…

 “… gain a better understanding of out-of-school issues that influence student learning across the district and within specific school communities.”- Claire Suggs (CCSD - Chief of Community Engagement and Strategic Partnerships)

-“… shape strategic responses in philanthropy.”- Sarah McKinney (AACF - Executive Director)
+“… shape strategic responses in philanthropy.”- Sarah McKinney (AACF - President/ CEO)

 “… supplement & expand our Community Health Needs Assessment data to truly represent the community members’ perception of what are the greatest health needs of our community.”- Alex Lundy (St. Mary’s Hospital -Community Benefits Manager)